StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/about-knowledge-base.md

 The Knowledge Base in TheHive allows you to create and share valuable information with your team.
 You can document lessons learned, write reports, record meeting notes, or share any content that helps improve collaboration and knowledge sharing.

-This topic explains how to use the Knowledge Base effectively to support teamwork and ensure that important information is easily accessible to your team.
+This topic explains how to use the Knowledge Base to support teamwork and ensure that important information is accessible to your team.

 ## Structure

-The Knowledge Base is organized into pages, which can be created at two levels:
+The Knowledge Base is organized into pages, which you can create at two levels:

-* Organization level: Share information that is relevant across the entire organization.
+* Organization level: Share information that's relevant across the entire organization.
 * Case level: Document details specific to individual cases.

 ## Templates

 [Templates](../organization/configure-organization/manage-templates/case-page-templates/about-case-page-templates.md) are available exclusively for case-level pages.
-Organization-level pages do not support templates.
+Organization-level pages don't support templates.

 ## Flavored Markdown